 b.
 One complete activity file that was reviewed in the process for making the most recent accreditation decision on the provider.

 c.
-All completed surveyor forms (e.g., surveyor report form, documentation review forms, activity review forms, etc) used in the process for making the most recent accreditation on the provider.
+All completed surveyor forms (e.g., surveyor report form, documentation review forms, activity review forms, etc.) used in the process for making the most recent accreditation decision on the provider.

 d.
 Correspondence between the accrediting body and the provider during the accreditation process (from notification to decision) and throughout the provider’s term of accreditation.

 e.
 Written actions taken by the accreditation body which outline the term and status awarded to the provider.